-BCST is the oldest nature conservation NGO in Thailand.
+BCST is the longest-established nature conservation NGO in Thailand.
 It originated from the Association for the Conservation of Wildlife (ACW), founded by Dr. Boonsong Lekagul, the Father of Nature Conservation Thailand, on April 14, 1953.
 He used his home, located at Soi Chareonkrung 36 (Trok Rongpasri), Bangrak, Bangkok, as an education and research centre for nature, wildlife and forest conservation enthusiasts.
 He took up the post of secretary of the Association, as well as being an illustrator and writer about birds and wildlife, regularly publishing in science magazines since 1955.

 Dr. Boonsong Lekagul